viewpoint-cssp/viewpoint-cssp-portal/README.md

     the expected columns are:
     -   the term in English,
     -   its definition in English,
-    -   the term translated into Mandarin,
+    -   the term translated into Chinese,
-    -   a fuller explanation in Mandarin,
+    -   a fuller explanation in Chinese,
-    -   any comments.
+    -   any comments, which can include URLs and Chinese characters.
 -   Save the worksheet as a CSV file called `glossary.csv` in this repo's `/public` directory.